PitonCMS/Piton/README.md

 ```
 to get the latest version, and then commit the `composer.lock` file (and possibly commit the `vendor` folder).

-The PitonCMS frontend project files above the `vendor` folder are never updated, so your client custom files are never touched.
+The PitonCMS frontend project files above the `vendor` folder are never updated, so your custom files are never touched.